+AUSTRIA Status: Under implementation

+Nation-wide relevance

+Project: HyTEC - Hydromorphological and Temperature Experimental Channel

+In Austria, river stretches with a total amount of 785 kilometres are negatively affected by the impacts of hydropeaking.
+Referring to this, the Austrian Federal Ministry of Agriculture, Forestry, Environment and Water Management, in collaboration with the hydropower sector, commissioned a scientific study in order to elaborate appropriate measures for improvement and to meet the requirements of a "good ecological status" in 2015 as requested by the EU Water Framework Directive.

+The study, which is developed by the University of Natural Resources and Life Sciences Vienna (Institute of Hydrobiology and Aquatic Ecosystem Management), will be finalised in March 2013 and costs around EUR 800,000.

+It pursues two main objectives:

-AUSTRIA Status: Under implementation Nation-wide relevance Project: HyTEC - Hydromorphological and Temperature Experimental Channel Referring to collaboration ver stretches with a total amount of 785 kilometres are negativel this, the Austrian Federal Ministry of Agriculture, Forestry, Env with the hydropower sector, commissioned a scientific study in t and to meet the requirements of a "good ecological status" in 2 Directive. ironment and Water Management, in order to elaborate appropriate measures for hich is developed by the University of Natural Resources and Li y and Aquatic Ecosystem Management), will be finalised in Mar It pursues tw o main objectives: ecologie cal assessment of hydropeaking effects on aquatic biocenosis (Pa art I) and conduct ting of hydropeaking experiments in two testing channels in the field (Part II); a database is posed to give an overview of existing pressures and data regardir set up and possible information deficiencies on fish ecology and comprehensive analysis of hydropeaking impacts on aquatic livir d riverine benthos are eliminated in order to artificial surg Part II of the project aims to research the impacts of hydropeaking on fish life and benthic invertebrates by creating artificial surge/downsurge situations in two testing channels as certain effects cannot be assessed on the affected river sections themselves.
+- ecological assessment of hydropeaking effects on aquatic biocenosis (Part I) and - conducting of hydropeaking experiments in two testing channels in the field (Part II);

+Part I is supposed to give an overview of existing pressures and data regarding hydropeaking in Austrian rivers.
+Therefore, a database is set up and possible information deficiencies on fish ecology and riverine benthos are eliminated in order to guarantee a comprehensive analysis of hydropeaking impacts on aquatic living conditions.

+Part II of the project aims to research the impacts of hydropeaking on fish life and benthic invertebrates by creating artificial surge/downsurge situations in two testing channels as certain effects cannot be assessed on the affected river sections themselves.

 The results of both parts being complemented by the outcomes of other national and international hydropeaking projects will be the basis for the development of recommendations and measures for the improvement of affected water bodies.

-For further in For further information please visit: http://hydropeaking.boku.ac.at/hytec.htm
+For further information please visit: http://hydropeaking.boku.ac.at/hytec.htm